minhtran241/minhtran-site/README-new.md

 ### Performance Optimizations

-- Turbopack for fast builds and HMR
+- Turbopack for fast builds and hot module replacement
 - Image optimization with responsive sizing
 - CSS and JavaScript code splitting
 - Caching strategies for static assets